 It is a standard request that organisation charts generated in OrgVue are output for review by stakeholders and this article provides detail of a solution to this.
-Unlike most articles in the knowledgebase, there cannot be the expectation that this solution is definitive, but should be treated a helpful building block whose content is based on requirements made by our clients.
+Unlike most articles in the knowledgebase, there cannot be the expectation that this solution is definitive, but should be treated as a helpful building block whose content is based on our clients' requirements.

-The main OrgVue capabilities you will need to do the activity are the following, note that filtering, pagination and expand to level are all covered in the same article:
+The main OrgVue capabilities you will need to use to complete this task are the following, note that filtering, pagination and expand to level are all covered in the same article:

 - snapshot with auto-paginate

 - filtering: likely on descendants property, level1 property etc.

 - paging: likely on level1, level2, depth, department (also likely, more than one single pagination property) and other variants that might imply "function"